Local VCN Peering Through an Upgraded DRG

 Note

-You can eliminate local peering connections from your overall network design if you connect several VPNs in the same region to the same DRG and configure the DRG routing tables appropriately.
+You can eliminate local peering connections from the overall network design if you connect several VPNs in the same region to the same DRG and configure the DRG routing tables appropriately.

 Peering VCNs in different tenancies requires more IAM policies for cross-tenancy authorization.
 See IAM Policies for Routing Between VCNs for details on the permissions needed.
 When you attach a VCN in a different region to a DRG, use the steps in Attaching a DRG to a VCN in a Different Tenancy.